 A return to play.

 I’ve been “playing store” since I was a child—shaping spaces, telling stories, arranging objects as invitations.
-In 1993, that lifelong instinct became reGeneration, a beloved project I co-founded with my best friend, Val.
+In 1993, that lifelong instinct became reGeneration, which I co-founded with my best friend, Val.
 Over 25 years, what began as a mid-century modern furniture store evolved into something more—a gallery, a gathering point, a conversation with design.
 We curated, we experimented, we built a world.

 When we closed our brick-and-mortar in 2018, Val and I each wandered into new landscapes.
 She deepened her design practice; I moved into the broader field of the arts—different expressions perhaps, but the same impulse: to connect, create, and stay curious.